 God is. . . there, now I am getting it right.

 Now, I am certain I need to laminate my membership card to the J Underground.
 I think on the front, it will have a picture of our beloved enlightened brother: Jesus or “J” for short.
 Perhaps something cartoony that depicts an elevator: doors open, one illuminated “up” button, and a line wrapped around the corner of a city block.
 Just inside, Jesus is there, extending a hand to the next person in line with a tag line like, “Teach only love, for that is what you are.”
 Which may be too Jesusy for some.
 Or, it could say, “Forgive and forget,” which may be too simple.
 Or, it could say, “God is . . .” which may be too existential.

 In truth, I don’t think Jesus cares as long as the message gets through—with crystal clear-cut clarity.
 The clarity came in my sleep.
 It was utter truth and I claim it as personal testimony to all.“

-When the book comes out this summer, the story of my dream which continues this letter is revealed.
+Check out the book, where the story of my dream (which continues this letter) is revealed.
 I hope this piques your interest.

 All my love,